Gabriel García Márquez

 The Making of a Global Writer

-In 1965, Gabriel García Márquez was a Colombian writer living in Mexico City and mostly unknown beyond Mexican and Colombian literary circles.
-For almost two decades he struggled to become a full-time fiction writer.
-In 1967, the publication of One Hundred Years of Solitude and its ensuing international success transformed its author into one of the most celebrated writers of the twentieth century.
+In 1965, Gabriel García Márquez was a Colombian writer living in Mexico City.
+He was mostly unknown beyond literary circles in Mexico and Colombia.
+For almost two decades, he struggled to become a full-time fiction writer.
+In 1967, the publication of One Hundred Years of Solitude [Cien años de soledad] and its ensuing international success transformed its author into one of the most celebrated writers of the twentieth century.
 He was awarded the Nobel Prize in Literature in 1982.

-Drawing primarily on the García Márquez Collection at the Ransom Center, the exhibition, comprising approximately 150 items including numerous documents never seen in public before, will explain to visitors how García Márquez became a literary star and a classic writer.
+Drawing primarily on the papers of García Márquez acquired by the Ransom Center in 2014, this exhibition is comprised of approximately 300 objects, including numerous documents never seen in public before.
+These objects show how he became a literary icon.
 Throughout his life, García Márquez repeatedly thanked his family and friends for their support.
-Woven throughout the exhibition, correspondence, photos, and videos, will illustrate how García Márquez's professional circle supported his literary career.
+Throughout the exhibition, correspondence, photos, and videos illustrate how his professional circle supported his literary career.